mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 increasing number of member systems, the strain of interstellar government began to show.
 Just as it was

-for the Federation’s much larger predecessors, it was becoming clear that centralised governments were poor at managing large expanses of space.
+for the Federation's much larger predecessors, it was becoming clear that centralised governments were poor at managing large expanses of space.
 The limiting factor was the reach of the jump drive, just as it had always